slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 To evaluate the release policy, the evaluator must be called from CI.
 It is up to teams to decide _when_ to do that.
 In this activity, we provide a helper workflow
 [.github/workflows/release-image.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/.github/workflows/release-image.yml) that can be called manually for testing purposes.
-In practice, teams would call it automatically after builing their containers.
+In practice, teams would call it automatically after building their containers.

 If the policy evaluation succeeds, the evaluator creates a release attestation and signs it with [Sigstore](sigstore.dev).
 The attestation is stored along the container on the registry, [a-la-cosign](https://github.com/sigstore/cosign).
 NOTE: SLSA does not prescribe where to store the provenance, nor does it prescribe the use of Sigstore for signing.